Vernon Reid: Living Colour

 Reid formed Living Colour in New York City in 1984, and its lineup was solidified in 1986.
-Their debut album Vivid was released in 1988 and sold double Platinum.
+Their debut album Vivid was released in 1988 and was certified double platinum by the RIAA.
 Its successor Time's Up was released 1990 and was gold-certified.
 They received two consecutive Grammy Awards in the category of Best Hard Rock Performance.
 They opened for the Rolling Stones' 1989 "Steel Wheels" tour; and appeared on the first Lollapalooza tour in the summer of 1991.

 Living Colour broke up in 1995 but reformed in 2000.
 Since then, they have released three more albums: Collideøscope in October 2003 on Sanctuary Records, The Chair in the Doorway in September 2009, and Shade in September 2017 on Megaforce Records.